Asus Zenfone 3 Ultra ZU680KL

 As for audio, the ZenFone 3 Ultra’s SonicMaster 3.0 technology gives it supreme audio performance for entertainment or calls.
 Dual five-magnet speakers driven by a powerful NXP Smart AMP, give an expansive, high-volume output.
 From a simple test with music, the phone’s sound system is remarkable.
 It provides just enough bass without affecting its clarity.
 And for calls, SonicMaster 3.0 ensures the very best voice quality in VoLTE (Voice over LTE) calls even in the noisiest environments, with advanced noise cancelling and voice enhancement technologies.
 The ZenFone 3 Ultra features PixelMaster 3.0, which packs a 23 MP camera, 92 MP Super Resolution technology, large f/2.0-aperture lens and subject-tracking TriTech auto-focus for any distance and lighting clarity in just 0.03 seconds.
 It utilizes both optical and electronic image stabilization for blur-free shots and videos and a color correction sensor for true color photography.
 Besides that, it also features real-time HDR that properly shows the resulting HDR photo as framed.
 All these results in a rather good photo quality but it is still easily beaten by serious contenders such as the Samsung Galaxy S7 Edge and iPhone 7 Plus.
 Another thing to note is the lack of proper manual mode for the camera.
 The ZenFone 3 Ultra is packed with a 64-bit, Snapdragon 652 processor, which is quite a weird choice for a top-range device, and 4 GB of RAM.
 The ZenFone 3 Ultra also has 300 Mbps 4G LTE and intuitive fingerprint security that unlocks it in a fraction of a second.
 In short, the Zenfone 3 Ultra is a serious smartphone with some really cool features.
 For its price, it does an amazing job.
 Just don’t expect it to be a flagship killer and you’ll be fine.

 Hands-on article by Jagadisa RajarathnamQualcomm Adreno 510: Integrated graphics card based on the Adreno 500 architecture, like the Adreno 520 in the Snapdragon 820.
 Performance should be on average similar to the old Adreno 330 in the Snapdragon 801.
 Supports DirectX12, OpenCL 2.0, OpenGL ES 3.1 + AE.
-Non demanding games should be playable with these graphics cards. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.
+Only some 3D games with very low demands are playable with these cards. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.

 652 MSM8976: Upper middle class ARM based SoC with 8 CPU cores (64 Bit Cortex A72 and A53 mixture) and a Adreno 510 GPU.» Further information can be found in our Comparison of Mobile Processsors.